Many hypothyroid patients complain of muscle and joint pain being among the most bothersome thyroid symptoms.

 Therefore, ensuring that all your thyroid levels are optimal, supplementing magnesium, Vitamin D or using Epsom salts for baths/foot soaks and exploring whether you have adrenal issues and subsequently treating it, could help you resolve the symptoms.
-High Reverse T3 or low Free T3 levels in particular should be checked for and addressed.
+Low Free T3 levels in particular should be checked for and addressed.

 Fluid retention, another somewhat common hypothyroid symptom, can cause pain, too.
 It’s most often seen around the ankles and feet and worsens with physical activity.
 This is also often solved with optimal thyroid and vitamin levels.

 Other short term treatments for hypothyroid myopathy can include massaging the affected area/s, which increases blood flow and eases aches and pains, or a warm bath/foot soak which helps to relax muscles, bonus points if you use Epsom salts, which is a popular trick for relaxing and relieving tired and achy muscles, among other things (I love long, relaxing Epsom baths).
 You can get the ones I use by clicking here.

 Magnesium spray or a Turmeric Supplement is also popular if you prefer to not add another supplement or tablet to your daily regimen and acupuncture has been helpful to some thyroid patients, too.
 A magnesium spray that is particularly popular with thyroid patients is this one.

 Gluten-caused inflammation can cause joint and muscle pain in some people, too.